 The great thing about Google Slides is there are wonderful free templates/themes out there that will jumpstart the process of designing your own images from scratch.

 All you need to do is design a slide and download it in JPEG or PNG format.

 19. Google Meet for Video Conferencing

-Google is constantly evolving their communication products.
+Google is constantly evolving its communication products.
 This includes Google Hangouts.
 Now, Google Hangouts is branching out to include Hangouts Chat to create a more Slack-like experience for your business.
-And Google Meet (or Hangouts Meet) is becoming a prize fighter in the video conferencing industshery.
+And Google Meet (or Hangouts Meet) is becoming a prizefighter in the video conferencing industry.

 So if you have access to G Suite, you may find Google Meet to be just what you need.
 For $5 a month, you can host up to 25 video callers with some other useful features similar to most of those video conferencing software giants out there.
 The G Suite Enterprise edition allows you to connect with up to 50 people.

 20. Search and Access Docs from Email

 This one has been around for a while, but if you live on Google Docs the way I do, it is a valuable resource.
 When composing your many emails from Gmail, you can insert Google Drive files directly from the email interface.
 Just click the Google Drive icon at the bottom.

 Then you can search through all your folders and insert your file either as a link or an attachment.